THE SERENDIPITY ART RETREAT in SRI LANKA with ESTE MACLEOD

 Este Macleod is an acclaimed British artist and designer whose way of teaching will show you ways to turn the things you notice into expressive, sophisticated artworks on paper using new dynamic painting and mixed media techniques.

 Her way of teaching will spark your imagination, get you in a creative flow and show ways to broaden your art practice as anyone who's experienced Este's popular on-line courses will know.
+The same matrials Este uses are provided in this course.

 Your Serendipity Experience Begins in Colombo